Glossary¶

 A record of non-deterministic events in the execution history of a program.
 See Event log.

-A record of the behaviour of a program in a form that can be replayed by UDB.
+A record of the behavior of a program in a form that can be replayed by UDB.

 The debugger component that runs on the user’s machine, and issues commands to the backend.
 In UDB, the frontend is udb.